zama-ai/concrete-ml/use_case_examples/deployment/cifar/README.md

 Deployment this model on your personal machine is not recommended as running a VGG in FHE is computationally intensive.
 It is recommended to run this on a `m6i.metal` instance from AWS.

 1. To compile your model you can use `compile.py`, or `compile_with_docker.py` to use Docker.
 This will compile the model to an FHE circuit and [serialize it](../../../docs/guides/client_server.md).
 This will result in a new folder called `./dev`.
-1. Once that's done you can use the script provided in Concrete ML in `use_case_examples/deployment/server/`, either use `deploy_to_aws.py` or `deploy_to_docker.py` according to your need.
+1. Once that's done you can use the script provided in Concrete ML in `use_case_examples/deployment/server/`, use `deploy_to_docker.py`.

 - `python use_case_examples/deployment/server/deploy_to_docker.py`
-- `python use_case_examples/deployment/server/deploy_to_aws.py --instance-type m6i.metal`
-  this will create and run a Docker container or an AWS EC2 instance.

 3. Once that's done you can launch the `build_docker_client_image.py` script to build a client Docker image.
 1. You can then run the client by using the `client.sh` script.
 This will run the container in interactive mode.